slatedocs/slate/source/includes/_introduction.md

 This API documentation page was created with [Slate](https://github.com/tripit/slate).
 Please read it for further documentations.

 <aside class="warning">
-You must an member of Bizongo to read, write or update this documentation.
+You must be a member of Bizongo to read, write or update this documentation.
 </aside>